 One bag from Melbourne contained mail for Christchurch and the other for Dunedin.
 This cover to Timaru would have been in the Christchurch bag.

 It is postmarked Shipmail Room, Melbourne on 12 May.
 The shipmail room was where overseas mail was handled.
-The letter is part of the late mail that had been flown from Melbourne to Sydney in a special plane [1].
+The letter is part of the late mail that had been flown from Melbourne to Sydney in a special plane on 13 May [1].

-The saved mail was sent on 18 May by sea from Sydney arriving in Wellington on 23 May where it was backstamped with a special relief handstamp.
+The saved mail was sent on 18 May by sea from Sydney on the Wanganella which arrived in Auckland on 22 May.
+The mail was then sent to Wellington by rail where it was backstamped with a special relief handstamp on 23 May.
 The presence of this backstamp is the only proof that a cover was flown and did not miss the flight.

 As the airmail postage rate was only 7d, this cover is overfranked by 11d.

-The next cover is from the bag that contained mail from Adelaide addressed to Auckland.
+The next cover is from the bag that contained mail from Adelaide for Auckland.
 It is postmarked on 10 May in South Australia and again has the special Wellington relief handstamp.
+According to the News of Adelaide on 16 May, this bag contained 85 letters and 8 registered items.

 As it is addressed to Auckland, it might be expected that it would be sent there where it would be up to the recipient whether or not it was posted to Australia.

-However, the New Zealand stamps are postmarked using the special Wellington relief handstamp and so the cover clearly started its return journey from Wellington and was never sent to Auckland.
-I have not seen any previous reference to the use of the Wellington relief handstamp providing a postmark rather than a backstamp.
+However, the New Zealand stamps are postmarked on 23 May using the special Wellington relief handstamp and so the cover does not seem to have been sent to its Auckland addressee.
+I have not seen any previous reference to the use of the Wellington relief handstamp providing a postmark as well as a backstamp.

 It is franked at the correct rate of 7d in each direction.